Master'sNursing - Nurse Executive and Healthcare Leadership

 Take your nursing career to the next level with a Master of Science in nursing (MSN) from Wichita State University.
 This full- or part-time program builds on your professional experience, to prepare you for a leadership role in diverse health care settings.

-Learn how Nursing Leadership and Administration is the right fit for you.
+Learn how Nurse Executive and Healthcare Leadership is the right fit for you.

 A nursing student meets with their administrator at a nurse station